Get Started

 Printful’s shipping prices

-To enable Live rates, head to Dashboard > Settings > Store > Shipping.
+Head to Dashboard > Settings > Store settings > Shipping to enable Live rates.

 Source: Printful Dashboard